marigold-dev/training-nft-1/README.md

 const [file, setFile] = useState<File | null>(null);
 ```

-Add drawer variables to manager the side-popup of the form:
+Add drawer variables to manage the side popup of the form:

 ```typescript
 //open mint drawer if admin